tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 # Use case
 ## For registrant of L1BridgeRegistry
 An account with registrant permission in the L1BridgeRegistry contract can register RollupConfig, which holds unique information about Layer2.
 Registering RollupConfig means confirming that Layer 2 is problem-free.
-Only Layer 2 of the registered RollupConfig can be registered as Layer2Candidate.
-Only after being registered as Layer2Candidate can the sequencer receive seigniorage.
+Only Layer 2 of the registered RollupConfig can be registered as CandidateAddOn.
+Only after being registered as CandidateAddOn can the sequencer receive seigniorage.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/3-1.png"